 - Putting words into categories, like "food" or "toys"

 - Connecting with others

-A brochure, "Teaching Your Child Two Languages," is available to consumers free of charge from ASHA.
-This brochure is written for parents who are considering introducing a second language.
-It describes different ways parents can assist in that learning process.
+.
+This brochure is for parents who want to teach their child a second language.
+It describes different ways you can help that learning process.

 You can also get a copy of a flipbook called

 .
 This brochure is about how bilingual children learn languages.
 It includes both English and Spanish.